People have trouble discerning what’s real these days.

 Not too long ago, Derek Halpern stated that we are facing a content credibility crisis and I believe it.

-I have seen a major mainstream magazine publish an article which I found contained incomplete tax advice.
+I have seen a major mainstream magazine publish an article that I found contained incomplete tax advice.

 I also, during the course of my blog reading, came across a new blog (or at least was new to me, and one that I had never read before); the topic of the post that caught my attention was about ways to save on taxes before the year ends.